Estádio do Morumbi

 In the early 1950s São Paulo started a search for a site to build a new stadium.
 They finally managed to buy a plot of land in the Morumbi area, at that time an inhabited area of forests and swamplands still outside the city.

-In 1953 the club presented its plans for the construction of a massive concrete stadium that could hold 120,000 fans.
-Due to its location these were initially received with skepticism, and obtaining funding turned out to be troublesome.
+In 1953 the club presented their plans for the construction of a massive concrete stadium that could hold 120,000 fans.
+Due to its location these were initially received with scepticism, and obtaining funding turned out to be troublesome.

-After several years of preparation and ground works construction of the stadium finally started in 1956.
-Works had progressed significantly by the middle of 1960, though were still nowhere near being finished yet.
+After several years of preparation, construction of Morumbi finally started in 1956.
+Works had progressed significantly by the middle of 1960, though were still nowhere near being completed yet.
 Still, the club decided to move in for the benefit of increased revenues, and on the 2nd of October 1960 the stadium officially opened with a match between São Paulo and Sporting Clube do Portugal (1-0).
-The first match was attended by a total of 64,748 fans.

 While the club had the intention to continue with the works, these stalled due to insufficient funding.
 It took until 1969 for construction to resume and one more year for the stadium to be completed.
 Morumbi was once more inaugurated on the 25th of January 1970 with a friendly against FC Porto.
 It could hold a total of 140,000 spectators at that time.